edistyping/priceisart-frontend/README.md

 # Price is Art!
 ## https://priceisart.com/

-Cache is not setting at Frontend browser wtf
+Cache is not setting at Frontend browser -> Fixed;
+To Do:Leave a comment: Id is only repeating last element

 # To Do